-Culture negative sepsis is caused by non-cultivable or slow-growing bacteria, fungi, or viruses.[5]
-Moreover, the administration of broad-spectrum antibacterial and antifungals to ICU-admitted patients further reduces the blood culture positivity.
+Culture negative sepsis is caused by non-cultivable or slow-growing bacteria, fungi, or viruses.^[5] Moreover, the administration of broad-spectrum antibacterial and antifungals to ICU-admitted patients further reduces the blood culture positivity.
 Therefore, it is difficult to address the causative pathogens in patients suffering from sepsis.
-Serological markers at C-reactive protein (CRP) and procalcitonin (PCT) are widely used as presumptive markers for bacterial infections whereas serum mannan and galactomannan (GM) are used for presumptive diagnosis of fungal infections.[6]
-These serological tests had varied sensitivity and specificity as serum GM and $\beta$ -D Glucan have high negative predictive values for bacterial infections.[6,7]
+Serological markers at C-reactive protein (CRP) and procalcitonin (PCT) are widely used as presumptive markers for bacterial infections whereas serum mannan and galactomannan (GM) are used for presumptive diagnosis of fungal infections.
+[6] These serological tests had varied sensitivity and specificity as serum GM and β-D Glucan have high negative predictive values whereas CRP and PCT had higher positive predictive values for bacterial infections.
+[6,7]

-During the COVID-19 pandemic, a rapid upsurge of bacterial and fungal infections was observed among ICU-admitted patients which were attributed to predisposing [8,9] In suspected invasive fungal infections (IFIs), blood culture is rarely positive, thus, composite serological testing is required in patients suffering from IFIs.
+During the COVID-19 pandemic, a rapid upsurge of bacterial and fungal infections was observed among ICUadmitted patients which were attributed to predisposing risk factors, use of steroids, and prolonged hospital stay.[8,9] In suspected invasive fungal infections (IFIs), blood culture is rarely positive, thus, composite serological testing is required in patients suffering from IFIs.
 Thus, a prospective study was done to determine the baseline serum CRP, PCT, mannan, and GM levels in patients suffering culture-negative sepsis.